Easter

 Technical Details

 Built with TypeScript, VueJS, and Vite.
 The system can display, trigger, and load independently-developed modals.
 Styling uses Tailwind and a host's stylesheets and images.
 For multiple domains, a shadow-DOM implementation has been successfully tested.
 For full-decoupling, the system can be adapted to dynamically load manifests and modules via server calls.
-This allows each usage to select the modals and affordances it's interested in, and load them on demand.
+This allows each usage to select the modals and affordances it's interested in, and include them on demand.

 Known Issues